JLaferri/gecko/README.md

 Composite codes (perhaps there's a better term) is a trend I've been seeing where Melee developers package multiple individual Gecko codes as one single code.
 The process I described earlier gets even more annoying when I make changes to say 3 asm files at once.
 I have to correctly compile and replace every single one.
 I wanted an easier, faster, and less error prone method.

 Drawing inspiration from package managers such as npm, I thought it would be a good idea to just define what codes I wanted to compile and what addresses I wanted to inject at in a configuration file and just say "build".
 So that's what I did and currently that's the full scope of this simple project.
-## Requirements
-* **Windows** - The gekko asm tool used to compile code is packaged as an exe.
-If anyone would like to try something like running it using wine or something else to make it work on mac/linux I would be very interested in that.
-Haven't put forth much effort there myself.
 ## Installation
 1. Visit the [releases page](https://github.com/JLaferri/gecko/releases) to download the latest version
 2. Extract the files to a directory such as `C:\gecko\bin`.
 The contents include: